mattermost/mattermost-test-management/data/test-cases/mobile-v2/mobile-playbook/13-view_active_runs.md

 1. Pull down to refresh the list of runs
 2. Tap on one of the active runs
-3. Test filtering options if available (filter by status, owner, etc.)

 **Expected**

 - The refresh action works correctly and updates the list
 - Tapping on a run navigates to the run details screen
 - The run details screen shows comprehensive information about the selected run
-- Filtering options work correctly and show appropriate results

 **Step 4**

-1. Test search functionality for runs (if available)
-2. Test offline behavior by enabling airplane mode
+1. Test offline behavior by enabling airplane mode
-3. Test with a large number of runs to verify performance
+2. Test with a large number of runs to verify performance

 **Expected**

-- Search functionality works correctly for finding specific runs
 - In offline mode, previously loaded runs are still visible with appropriate offline indicators
 - Performance remains good even with many runs in the list
 - Scrolling and navigation remain smooth